davrot/pytutorial/README.md

 # How to Python in computational neuroscience, data mining, and more

+All the tutorial are tested with Python 3.11.x.
+Older version might have a problem with the new versions of type anotations.

 ## Programming Basics: Python Data analysis and more

 * [Numpy: rfft and spectral power](numpy_fft_1/README.md)